-form of the pulse edge which corresponds to a sine function.
+The shape of the phase ramp can be explained by considering the functional form of the pulse edge which corresponds to a sine function.
 Therefore, the phase ramp during the pulse edges must correspond to a cosine function and the slope in the constant part is steeper compared to rectangular pulses to compensate for reduced effective rotation during the finite edge.

-In order to validate the theoretical consideration of the pulse sequence, numerical simulations were performed with both pulse implementations shown in Figure 3.
-To validate the contributions of second- and third-order terms discussed in the theory section, simulations using one and two dipolar couplings, respectively, were performed.
-The average effective field was set to be 125 kHz corresponding to a Lee-Goldburg pulse length for a full 2π nutation of 8 μ s.
+In order to validate the theoretical consideration of the pulse sequence, numerical simulations in a homonuclear three-spin system were performed with both pulse implementations shown in Fig. 3.
+To validate the contributions of second- and third-order terms discussed in the theory section, simulations using only one ($\delta{12} \neq 0$) and two non-zero dipolar couplings $(\delta{12} \neq 0, \delta{13} \neq 0)$ in a three-spin system were performed.
+The average effective field was set to be 125 kHz corresponding to a Lee-Goldburg pulse length for a full 2π nutation of 8 μs.
 The MAS frequency was set to be 6.25 kHz leading to a ratio of z = 10.
-Powder averaging was used according to the ZCW scheme with 300 crystal orientations (Cheng et al., 1973).
+Powder averaging was used according to the Zaremba-Conroy-Wolfsberg (ZCW) scheme with 300 crystal orientations (Cheng et al., 1973).
 A relative orientation of $\Phi = 45^{\circ}$ was used for the two dipole tensors.
-The residual splitting as a function of the effective field direction is shown in Figure 4 without taking chemical-shift correction into account.
-Therefore, the
+The residual splitting as a function of the effectivefield direction is shown in Fig. 4 without taking chemicalshift correction into account.
+Therefore, the splitting represents the residual effective coupling in the Hamiltonian.
+It is obvious that the shaped-pulse implementation and the rectangular pulses lead to very similar line widths and dependences on the effective-field angle θ .
+Furthermore, these results demonstrate the fact that the second-order three-spin terms are averaged out fairly well around the magic angle but that there are still significant contributions from third-order terms.
+These third-order terms are a combination of the functional forms shown in Fig. 2 for the $T{2,0}$ and the $T{2,\pm 2}$ tensor operators.
+Considering the chemical-shift scaling for residual line widths, the third-order terms are minimized around an effective-field angle of around 60° .
+This effective-field angle dependence was also demonstrated experimentally and the results are shown in Fig. 5.